PaoloSani/ing-sw-2020-Paolini-Pellini-Sani/README.md

 Coverage report for the controller package:
 ![image](https://github.com/PaoloSani/ing-sw-2020-Paolini-Pellini-Sani/blob/master/Deliverables/README_pics/Cov_Controller.PNG)

-As shown, we tried to cover all the possibles scenarios in model and controller, otherwise, we test other functionalities by playing.
+As shown, we tried to cover all the possibles scenarios in model and controller, otherwise, we tested other functionalities by playing.
 ## Authors
 _Giuseppe Paolini_
 _Riccardo Pellini_